 The International Society of Wheelchair Professionals (ISWP) was launched in February 2015.
 The organization's mission is to serve as a global resource for wheelchair service standards and provision through advocacy, education, standards, evidence-based practice, innovation and a platform for information exchange.
 ISWP's vision is that all people who need wheeled mobility devices receive the appropriate products and services with dignity.

 The need is great.
-Nearly 70 million people worldwide require wheelchairs for mobility and function, yet most lack access to appropriate wheelchairs or services to repair them.
+Over 100 million people worldwide require wheelchairs for mobility and function, yet most lack access to appropriate wheelchairs or services to repair them.
 Based on global data, we estimate that 23 million wheelchairs are needed annually.
 Currently, about 3 million wheelchairs are produced each year, resulting in a 20 million per year deficit.